Writing a Perfect PPC Ad - Law Firm Marketing

 Exclamations marks are good too.
-When this articles was written Adwords allowed only one exclamation mark per Ad.
+When this article was written, the Adwords allowed only one (1) exclamation mark per Ad.

-Don’t worry if you make a mistake – Google manually approves every Adwords Ad and if your Ad is incorrectly written they will send you a message and ask to re-write it.
+Keep in mind, Google manually approves every Adwords Ad, and if you didn't write an Ad correctly, they will send you a message and ask to re-write it.

-Excluding certain keywords may be a good thing
+Excluding specific keywords may be a good thing

-It is a good idea to exclude certain keywords, so you don’t have to pay for unnecessary clicks.
+It is a good idea to exclude some keywords, so you don't have to pay for unnecessary clicks.
 For example, if you are advertising an attorney website, exclude keywords like:

 - Pro bono